awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 If no users access your content during a given hour, you don't receive any log files for that hour\.

 Each entry in a log file gives details about a single request\.
-For more information about log file format, see [Standard Log File Format](#LogFileFormat)\.
+For more information about log file format, see [Standard log file format](#LogFileFormat)\.

 **Important**
 We recommend that you use the logs to understand the nature of the requests for your content, not as a complete accounting of all requests\.
 CloudFront delivers access logs on a best\-effort basis\.
 The log entry for a particular request might be delivered long after the request was actually processed and, in rare cases, a log entry might not be delivered at all\.
 When a log entry is omitted from access logs, the number of entries in the access logs won't match the usage that appears in the AWS usage and billing reports\.

-## Choosing an Amazon S3 Bucket for Your Standard Logs<a name="access-logs-choosing-s3-bucket"></a>
+## Choosing an Amazon S3 bucket for your standard logs<a name="access-logs-choosing-s3-bucket"></a>

 When you enable logging for a distribution, you specify the Amazon S3 bucket that you want CloudFront to store log files in\.
 If you’re using Amazon S3 as your origin, we recommend that you don’t use the same bucket for your log files; using a separate bucket simplifies maintenance\.